ace-ecosystem/ACE/metrics/README.md

     - [ ] Automatically update the metric pivot tables as the ACE database tables are updated.
 MySQL database replication looks like a viable solution.
 This library appears promising: [python-mysql-replication](https://github.com/noplay/python-mysql-replication).

         One way to do this would be to create a daemon service that can run and continuously update the pivot tables.
-This will allow for real-time like access to the data and also lay a groundwork for real-time graphical metrics to eventually populate a dashboard.
+This will allow for near real-time access to the data and also lay a groundwork for real-time graphical metrics to eventually populate a dashboard.

         The pivot table metrics could run in memory in something like REDIS, as long as the metrics service is running.
 AND/OR.. a time-series database.. or explore more options.

-## TODO
+#### TO-DO

 + [ ] Implement pytest based testing.
 + [ ] Make Holidays configurable.
-+ [ ] Make business hours configurable.
-+ [ ] Figure out if these config items should be seperate from ACE or configurable in ACE.
++ [ ] Should config items be seperate from ACE or configurable in ACE?
 + [ ] Add observable statistics.
+    - [ ] Distinguish detection points? yara, indicator, etc.